57 Best Shows on Netflix to Watch Right Now

 Why do we love Netflix so?
 Is it because the streaming service has every kind of programming, from classic TV shows to crime shows to cartoon shows?
 Yep, there’s that.
 But they also have a ton of original shows that suit any and every mood, whether you want to binge-watch a nail-biting thriller, a quirky sitcom, or an international phenomenon.
 Plus, Netflix partners with directors like Ava DuVernay and David Fincher to create critically acclaimed series, as well as producers who deliver big-budget period pieces everyone swoons over.
 (Here’s looking at you, Bridgerton!)
 But no matter who’s at the helm or what the topic is, the best shows on Netflix are the ones that people cannot stop talking about.

 Since the streamer is constantly adding new shows to the platform, it can be hard to wade through the options.
 Allow us to offer some advice.
 We’ve spent countless hours watching dozens upon dozens of shows (hey, it’s our job!), but we also narrowed down our list by picking award winners, audience favorites, and some new, under-the-radar series that should definitely be on your list.
+Plus, the platform has made it even easier for users to subscribe by adding their cheaper Netflix with ads option.
 So get comfy on your couch, enjoy some of the best TV shows around, and thank us between episodes.
+You can even enjoy some trivia on the platform in between binging with their interactive trivia game—Triviaverse.
 Then, check out these Netflix codes that reveal tons of hidden titles.

 The Crown (2016–present)

 Watch for: Emma Corrin’s incredible interpretation of Princess Diana in Season 4.